Hodge cohomology on blow-ups along subvarieties

 \subsection{Motivation and results}

 Let $X$ be a smooth proper variety over an algebraically closed field $k$ of arbitrary characteristic.
 Consider the {\it Hodge--de Rham spectral sequence}

-where $H_{\DR}^{l}(X/k):=H^{l}(X,\Omega^\bullet_{X})$ is the $l$-th algebraic de Rham cohomology of $X$.
+where $H_{\DR}^{\bullet}(X/k)$ is the algebraic de Rham cohomology and $\Omega_{X}^{p}$ is the sheaf of regular differential $p$-forms on $X$.
 If $k=\CN$, we set $X^{an}$ as the associated compact complex manifold of $X$.
-If $X$ is {\it projective}, then $X^{an}$ is {K\"{a}hler}; by Hodge theory and Serre's GAGA \cite{Ser56}, the Hodge symmetry and the $E_{1}$-degeneracy of Hodge--de Rham spectral sequence \eqref{Hodge-to-de Rham} hold here.
-If $X$ is {\it non-projective}, then $X^{an}$ is {non-K\"{a}hler}; based on the Chow's Lemma and Hironaka's resolution of singularities \cite{Hir64}, Deligne \cite[(5.3)]{Del68} showed the Hodge symmetry and the $E_{1}$-degeneracy of \eqref{Hodge-to-de Rham} hold then; intrinsically, such $X^{an}$ is a Moishezon manifold and thus satisfies the $\partial\bar{\partial}$-Lemma which in turn implies the Hodge symmetry and the $E_{1}$-degeneracy (cf. \cite{DGMS75, Voi02}).
+If $X$ is {\it projective}, then $X^{an}$ is {K\"{a}hler}; by Hodge theory and Serre's GAGA \cite{Ser56}, the Hodge symmetry and the $E_{1}$-degeneracy of Hodge--de Rham spectral sequence \eqref{Hodge-to-de Rham} holds here.
+If $X$ is {\it non-projective}, then $X^{an}$ is {non-K\"{a}hler}; based on the Chow's Lemma and Hironaka's resolution of singularities \cite{Hir64}, Deligne \cite[(5.3)]{Del68} showed the Hodge symmetry and the $E_{1}$-degeneracy of \eqref{Hodge-to-de Rham} hold then; intrinsically, such $X^{an}$ is a Moishezon manifold and thus satisfies the $\partial\bar{\partial}$-Lemma which in turn implies the Hodge symmetry and the $E_{1}$-degeneracy (cf. \cite{DGMS75,Voi02}).
 More generally, if $k$ is of characteristic $\mathrm{char}(k)=0$, using Lefschetz principle, Deligne \cite[(5.5)]{Del68} showed that the Hodge symmetry and the $E_{1}$-degeneracy also hold; see also Deligne--Illusie \cite[2.7]{DL87}.
 Furthermore, Deligne--Illusie \cite{DL87} showed that the $E_{1}$-degeneracy still holds if $\mathrm{char}(k)\geq \dim\, X$ and $X$ lifts to the ring $W_{2}(k)$ of Witt vectors of length $2$.
 However, in general, the Hodge symmetry and the $E_{1}$-degeneracy fail in positive characteristic and for compact complex manifolds.
 In \cite[Theorem 1.6]{RYY19a}, we derived the blow-up invariance of the $E_{1}$-degeneracy of \eqref{Hodge-to-de Rham} for compact complex manifolds by obtaining a blow-up formula of Dolbeault cohomology.
 Let $Z$ be a smooth closed subvariety of $X$ and $\tilde{X}$ the blow-up of $X$ along the center $Z$.
 By the {\it blow-up invariance} of a property, we mean that such a property holds for $X$ and $Z$ if and only if so does for the blowing up variety $\tilde{X}$.
 In positive characteristic, although the liftability to $W_{2}(k)$ possibly fails under blow-ups of higher dimensional varieties by Liedtke--Satriano \cite{LS14}, Achinger--Zdanowicz \cite[Corollary 2.9.(1)]{AZ17} obtained the blow-up invariance of the $E_{1}$-degeneracy of \eqref{Hodge-to-de Rham} by using the blow-up formulae of algebraic de Rham and total Hodge cohomologies via Voevodsky's blow-up formula \cite[(3.5.3)]{Voe00} of motives.